 How far can a paramotor fly?
-When weight has to be kept to a minimum, and fuel tanks need to be tiny, it can't be that great, can it?
+When weight has to be kept to a minimum, and fuel tanks need to be tiny, their range can't be that great, can it?
 The range a paramotor can fly depends on a lot of things, but with the right choice of paramotor and ideal conditions, you'll be surprised at just how far you can travel.

 In this post we’ll look at how the choice of engine can determine the range a paramotor can fly.
 We’ll find out how different wings will have a massive effect on this range, and we’ll find out the best paramotors to buy if you want to fly long distances.

 When it comes to choosing your power unit, you'll have a choice of three different motors: a 2-stroke engine, a 4-stroke engine, or an electric motor.
 Each of these have their pros and cons, but you'll need to choose wisely if you want to maximize your flight time.

 Electric motors have their advantages, but with battery power limiting flight time to around an hour, they have no place in this post, at least for the time being.

 2-stroke engines are still the most popular choice amongst pilots, but they can be thirsty.
 One of the most popular engines and my current choice, the Moster 185, will guzzle around 4 litres of fuel per hour.
 This isn’t terrible, but it’s certainly not the best.
 The problem is, if you want better fuel consumption, you’ll have to sacrifice power, you can’t have both!

 So what reliable 2-stroke engine offers the best fuel consumption?
 I'm going with the Miniplane Top 80.
 This engine isn't the most powerful motor on the market, but it's very efficient, and will only use between 1.5 and 2.5 litres of fuel per hour.
 We'll come back to this engine later.

 4-strokes produce their power at a lower RPM, this means that you don’t have to rev them as much as a 2-stroke.
 Less revving means less fuel is used, and 4-strokes are known for being more fuel efficient.